AldworthClass/Map-Hitbox-Finder/README.md

 <ins>SETUP</ins>

 1 - Open up this solution in Visual Studio (or another IDE of your choice).
 2 - Use the MGCB tool to add your game map/background image (if you have one).
+See troubleshooting if MGCB tool doesn't open.
 3 - Open Game1.cs in the Solution Explorer.
 4 - In LoadContent(), load your gameworld texture into 'worldTexture' (uncomment out the line of code to do this).
-5 - In Draw(), uncomment out the line of code that draws the world texture (scaled to worldRect).
-6 - Set the Rectangle 'worldRect' to the size you want your game world to be.
+5 - In Initialize() Set the Rectangle 'worldRect' to the size you want your game world to be.
-7 -You may scale 'window' to the size that you want your game window to be as well.
+6 - In Initialize() Scale 'window' to the size that your game window will be (may be the same as worldRect).
-8 - Draw your background image using the included _spriteBatch.Draw().
+7 - In Draw(), uncomment out the line of code that draws the world texture (scaled to worldRect).

 <ins>USE PROGRAM</ins>